ShoeRiderr/jsonplaceholderapp/README.md

 There ara some available features which you can execute.

-For example featching dummy posts from [https://jsonplaceholder.typicode.com/](https://jsonplaceholder.typicode.com/) You can execute it after installing the application through command prompt by typing:
+For example featching dummy posts from [https://jsonplaceholder.typicode.com/](https://jsonplaceholder.typicode.com/) After installing the application you can execute the command through the command prompt by typing:
 ```
 php bin/console app:get-posts
 ```